 Factor 5: Arranged Employment in Nova Scotia

-Candidates will receive points if they have a valid offer of permanent employment from a Nova Scotia employer.
+Candidates will receive points if they have a valid offer of arranged employment from a Nova Scotia employer.
 If the occupation is a regulated occupation in the province, the NSOI must be satisfied that the candidate can be expected to qualify for licensing/certification in Nova Scotia.

 A valid offer of employment must be: